stuartsierra/component/README.md

           (assoc this :connection nil)))))
 ```

-The 'component' library does not require that stop/start be
+The 'Component' library does not require that stop/start be
 idempotent, but idempotence can make it easier to clean up state after
 an error, because you can call `stop` indiscriminately on everything.